cemkata/netsymPy/README.md

 TODO
 make better logging.
-For now eitehr it logs almost everzthing or nothing.
+For now it either logs almost everything or nothing.